OpenMPDK/dss-ecosystem/README.md

 ansible-playbook -i inv_file  playbooks/start_datamover.yml
 ```

-to test that the data is moved from nfs to TESS storage on client/storage server
+to test that the data is moved from NFS to TESS storage on client/storage server
 data is generally stored under dss<em>i</em> bucket which *i* specifies the cluster's index and *dss* bucket will keep the datamover configuration file.

 ```